Shaftesbury Avenue, London

 "Shoot all the blue jays you want, if you can hit 'em, but remember mockingbirds just make music; they don't do one thing but sing their hearts out.
 That's why it is a sin to kill a mockingbird."
 Set in the American Deep South, Harper Lee's Pulitzer Prize-winning novel sees racial injustice envelop a small-town community.
 Through courage and compassion, lawyer Atticus Finch seeks the truth, and his daughter, Scout - a young girl on the cusp of adulthood - brings new hope to a neighbourhood in turmoil.

-Bartlett Sher's London theatre directing credits include the Rodgers and Hammerstein musical The King and I, starring Kelli O'Hara and Ken Watanabe, at the London Palldium in 2018; J.T.
+Bartlett Sher's West End theatre directing credits include the Rodgers and Hammerstein musical The King and I, starring Kelli O'Hara and Ken Watanabe, at the London Palldium in 2018; J.T.
 Rogers' play Oslo, featuring Toby Stephens, at the National Theatre's Lyttelton Theatre and transfer to the Harold Pinter Theatre in 2017; and David Yazbek's musical Women on the Verge of a Nervous Breakdown, featuring Tamsin Greig and Haydn Gwynne, at the Playhouse Theatre in 2015.

 Christopher Sergel version - London 2013, 2014 and 2015